Mia McLeod: Becoming an Independent

-On January 10, 2023, McLeod announced her decision to leave the Democratic Party and become an Independent, a decision given extensive coverage in statewide press.
+On January 10, 2023, McLeod announced her decision to leave the Democratic Party and become an Independent.

 2024 election

 In January 2024, South Carolina House member Ivory Torrey Thigpen announced his candidacy for State Senate District 22.
 Educator Dr. Monica Elkins also announced her intention to run in the Democratic Primary.

 On April 1, 2024, McLeod announced that she would not seek re-election.
 Richland County Council member Overture Walker joined Thigpen and Elkins as candidates for the Democratic Primary nomination.
 Lee Blatt filed to run as a Republican candidate for the seat.

 Personal life

 During her run for the South Carolina House of Representatives, McLeod was known as Mia Butler, and later as Mia Butler Garrick or Mia Garrick.
 In 2012 she resumed use of her maiden name, Mia McLeod.
 McLeod has two sons, Brian and Cameron.

 Honors and recognition

 In 2021, McLeod gave the Democratic response to the State of the State address.

 In September 2023 it was announced that "The Sister Senators" had been selected to receive the John F. Kennedy Profiles in Courage Award.
 The award was presented in an October 2023 ceremony at the John F. Kennedy Presidential Library.
+McLeod was recognized with a State Senate resolution after receiving the award.